Death of Karen Fischer and Christian Struwe: Context

-The area around Baghlan, where they were killed, was more secure than some of the country, but the area was not very well protected by the government.
-There were Germans in Afghanistan who questioned their decisions to backpack and tent instead of stay in a safe location and to not take a driver who knew the language and country along with their car.
+The area around Baghlan, where the two were killed, was more secure than some of the country, but not well protected by the government.
+Some Germans in Afghanistan questioned the pair's decisions to backpack and tent instead of stay in a safe location, and their choice not to take a driver who knew the language and country with them.
 In addition, they may not have known enough about the customs in the rural area.

 Impact

-The killings happened on the fifth anniversary of the U.S. troops invading Afghanistan.
-Fischer and Struwe were also the first foreign reporters killed in Afghanistan since late 2001.
-Eight journalists in all died in 2001.
+The killings happened on the fifth anniversary of U.S. troops invading Afghanistan.
+Fischer and Struwe were the first foreign reporters killed in Afghanistan since late 2001.
+In all, eight journalists died in Afghanistan in 2001.
 After the event, officials from Afghanistan condemned the attack and expressed concerns about the safety of journalists in Afghanistan.

-Monika Harms, who is the Attorney General of Germany, opened a federal case and recalled the bodies for an autopsy in Germany.
-The bodies were from Baghlan to Kabul and handed over transferred to German authorities at the embassy there.
+Monika Harms, the Attorney General of Germany, opened a federal case and recalled the bodies for an autopsy in Germany.
+The bodies were sent from Baghlan to Kabul and handed over transferred to German authorities at the embassy there.